splunk/public-o11y-docs/gdi/collectd/collectd-cpufreq.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/cpufreq` monitor type by using the SignalFx Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/cpufreq` monitor type by using the SignalFx Smart Agent Receiver.

 Use this integration to monitor the clock speed of each CPU on a host.
 This is useful for systems that vary the clock speed to save energy.